buildtesters/buildtest/docs/introspection.rst

     buildtest config edit

-If you want to reset the buildtest settings to the default settings, you can run ``buildtest config reset`` which will overwrite your **settings.yml** with one provided by buildtest.

-Shown below is an example

-.. program-output:: cat docgen/config-reset.txt

 To check if your buildtest settings is valid, run ``buildtest config validate``.
 This will validate your ``settings.yml`` with the schema **settings.schema.json**.
 The output will be the following.